lpereira/lwan/README.md

 * This [talk about Iron](https://michaelsproul.github.io/iron-talk/), a framework for Rust, mentions Lwan as an *insane C thing*.
 * [University seminar presentation](https://github.com/cu-data-engineering-s15/syllabus/blob/master/student_lectures/LWAN.pdf) about Lwan.
 * This [presentation about Sailor web framework](http://www.slideshare.net/EtieneDalcol/web-development-with-lua-bulgaria-web-summit) mentions Lwan.
+* [Performance and Scale @ Istio Service Mesh](https://www.youtube.com/watch?v=G4F5aRFEXnU), at around 7:30min, presented at KubeCon Europe 2018, mentions that Lwan is used on the server side for testing due to its performance and robustness.

 Not really third-party, but alas: